sinstein/serenity-browserstack/README.md

 Add BrowserStack Username and Automate-key to `serenity.properties`

 ## Run Tests
 1. To run tests on BrowserStack, you simply need to point the hub URL to our Selenium hub 'http://hub.browserstack.com/wd/hub' along with your Username and Automate-key.
-In Serenity, you can do this using `browserstack.url` parameter along with other browser and OS paramters
+In Serenity, you can do this using `browserstack.url` parameter as follows:

-  `mvn clean verify -Dbrowserstack.url=http://<username>:<automate-key>@hub.browserstack.com:80/wd/hub -Dbrowserstack.browser=ie`
+  `mvn clean verify -Dbrowserstack.url=http://<username>:<automate-key>@hub.browserstack.com:80/wd/hub`

-3. Instead of mentioning all parameters in the command line, you can give them in a `serenity.properties` file and then simply run your tests using the command:
+3. Instead of mentioning the hub url and other browser and OS parameters in command line, you can give them in a `serenity.properties` file and then simply run your tests using the command:

   `mvn clean verify`